opensafely-core/r-docker/README.md

 runtime dependencies, they should be added to `dependencies.txt`.
 Packages don't advertise their system dependencies, so you may need to figure them out by trying to add the package and reading any error output on failure.
+Note that the Public Posit Package Manager provides a list of apt dependencies for CRAN packages.

 #### Installing an older version